wa0x6e/cal-heatmap/options/subDomain.md

 - `minute`

 {: .note}
-You can add your own custom subDomain, see the [`Templates section`](/templates)
+You can create and add your own custom subDomain, see the [`Templates`](/templates) section.

+{: .mt-8}

 ## gutter

-Space between each subdomain, in pixel
+Space between each subDomain, in pixel

 ```js
 gutter: number,